 Get people’s contact information.

 You will make a lot of friends on the road.
 Some of them will become lifelong friends.
-But sometimes you don’t get their contact information and you regret it forever (You still wonder what happened to that amazing couple you met in Panama!).
+But sometimes you don’t get their contact information and you regret it forever (you’ll still wonder what happened to that amazing couple you met in Panama!).
 Facebook and e-mail make it easy to stay in touch with people for years after your trip, so get people’s contact information!
 Don’t let your new friends fade into memory.

 You don’t need a lot of gear.